taostat/taostats-docs/docs/Bittensor/subnet/subnet-owner/subnet-owner-startup-guide.md

 # Subnet Mechanisms

 Subnet mechanisms are a way to run different tasks on a single subnet.
-Emission can be divided
+See [Subnet Architecture](https://docs.taostats.io/docs/subnet#subnet-mechanisms-formerly-subsubnets) for more details on the current implementation.